anushka-2208/E-COMMERCE-SALES-ANALYSIS-DASHBOARD-using-POWERBI/README.md

 ---

-## 📹 Video Walkthrough (Coming Soon)
+## 📹 Video Walkthrough (On Linkedin)

-I’ll be uploading a video walkthrough shortly where I explain:
+I’ve been uploaded a video walkthrough where I explain:
 - How each visual works
 - What insights can be drawn
 - How to use the filters interactively